1. Home

 Wall Cabinets

-Taller wall cabinets are available in semi-custom and custom lines or by stacking different height cabinets on top of each other.
-This increases cost and requires additional pieces like end panels and skins to create a finished look.
+Taller wall cabinets are available through semi-custom or custom lines and can also be achieved by stacking cabinets of different heights.
+However, this option increases costs and requires additional components like end panels and skins for a polished, finished appearance.

 Base Cabinets